ujjwall-R/Dree/CONTRIBUTING.md

 4.  **Push** the code
 5. Submit a **Pull request** so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+NOTE: Be sure to merge the latest from "dev" before making a pull request!

 ### Issues